AKAStacks/techdude-gq/_blogposts/heck.md

         <i>Image credit: lcdtvbuyingguide.com</i>
 </div><br />

 Years later, the scavengers of the world (myself included) would get their hands on this TV for the low-low price of fuck-all; thank you, mindless consumerism!
-Fewer would deem to use this TV as their primary PC display.
+Fewer would deign to use this TV as their primary PC display.
 I was one of those lucky fools.

 In 2008, you could hardly get a prettier television.
 In 2020, we expect a few things from our TVs that we didn't back then.
 Exhibit A: we want our TVs to time-out after No Signal.
 A primary fault of this particular display was that it did not, in fact, time-out after No Signal.
 It will instead stay on all night, telling you just how little signal it is receiving.